-We all have the right to work in a positive environment and with that right comes the responsibility of acting in an ethical manner and letting the appropriate people know if someone is not acting appropriately.
+We all have the right to work and learn in a positive environment and with that right comes the responsibility of acting in an ethical manner and letting the appropriate people know if someone is not acting appropriately.
 By working together, we can maintain a healthy and productive environment.
-Government misconduct can threaten the livelihood of an entire organization.
+Misconduct can threaten the entire university.

-Does management really want me to report?
+Does the university really want me to report?

 We certainly do.
 In fact, we need you to report.
-You know what is going on in our County - both good and bad.
+You know what is going on in our university - both good and bad.
 You may have initial knowledge of an activity that may be cause for concern.
-Your reporting can minimize the potential negative impact on DeKalb County, its employees, and other stakeholders.
-Also, offering positive input may help identify issues that can improve our culture and performance.
+Your reporting can minimize the potential negative impact on the university and our people.
+Also, offering positive input may help identify issues that can improve culture and performance.